mrkaleArduinoLib/gbj_appwifi/README.md

 ## Internal parameters
 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

-* **Period of waiting for next connection attempt** (`0.5 second`): It is a time period, during which the system is waiting for next attempt in blocking mode to connect to wifi.
+* **Timeout of waiting for connection** (`1 second`): It is a time interval injected to the system wifi library method called in a loop, which is waiting for connection result.
-* **Number of failed connection attempts in the connection set** (`30`): It is a countdown for failed connections to wifi at blocking waiting.
-After reaching this number of connection fails, which represents a connection set, the library starts waiting for next set, but without blocking the system.
-* **Period of waiting for next connection set** (`1 minute`): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
-The time interval between failed connection cycles inludes the duration of connection set, so it is `1m + 30 * 0.5s = 75s`.
+* **Period of waiting for next connection attempt** (`15 seconds`): It is a time period since recent failed connection attempt, during which the system is waiting in non-blocking mode for next connection attempt.
+This time period does not have effect at permanent failures like wrong password or wifi network name.
+In that cases the wifi management and timeouts are under control of the system library.

-<a id="connection"></a>

-## Connection process
-The connection process is composed of 2 levels aiming to be robust.
-It gives the chance either the microcontroller itself or the WiFi <abbr title="Access Point">AP</abbr> to recover from failure and when to connect automatically.
-The connection process is controlled by [internal parameters](#internals).

-1. **Set of connection attemps**.
-It is a number of subsequent failed connection attemps, where the microcontroller tries to connect to <abbr title="Access Point">AP</abbr>.
-If an attempt fails, it starts waiting in blocking mode for next attempt.
-If predefined number of connection attemps fails, the library starts waiting for next connection set, i.e., start new connection cycle.
-The connection set with waiting periods among connection attempts allow the microcontroller to consolidate its internals to establish connection.
-If a connection attemp is successful, the library breaks entire connection process and goes to connection checking mode.

-2. **Cycle of connection sets**.
-It is a new set of connection attemps after waiting for a predefined [internal Period of waiting for next connection set](#internals).
-This time interal allows to consolidate the wifi connection, e.g., restart wifi router.
-It is up to an application and/or an external watchdog timer to restart the microcontroller after some failed connection cycles.

 <a id="dependency"></a>